 All those periods occurred during the cruise at FL 210.
-The airplane was flying outside of any icing conditions.
-However the estimated drag coefficient reached values higher than the APM threshold triggering.
-The performance of the airplane during the cruise was analyzed as:
+The aircraft was flying outside of any icing conditions.
+However, the estimated drag coefficient reached values higher than the APM threshold triggering.
+The performance of the aircraft during the cruise was analyzed as:

-- The airplane performance was consistent with the expected values - The airplane encountered adverse weather, especially dynamic aero logical environment.
+- The aircraft performance was consistent with the expected values - The aircraft encountered adverse weather conditions, especially strong wind vectors.
 The autopilot adapted the pitch value to stay at the selected altitude leading to an oscillation of the IAS.

-The impact of the mountain waves encountered by the airplane would have led to the triggering of the APM alerts (provided Anti Icing protection had already been engaged before during the flight) with at least several Cruise Speed Low alerts.
+The impact of the mountain waves encountered by the aircraft would have led to the triggering of the APM alerts (provided Anti Icing protection had already been engaged before during the flight) with at least several Cruise Speed Low alerts.